Navaneeswar1/weather-app/README.md

-Weather App
+Weather App---->
 This React Weather App allows users to enter a city name and retrieve the current temperature for that location.
 It uses the Open Meteo Geocoding API to get geolocation data (latitude and longitude) for the city and fetches the current temperature from the Open Meteo weather API.

-Features
+Features---->
 Search for cities and get current weather data.
 Error handling for cases when the city is not found.
-Prerequisites
+Prerequisites---->
 Node.js and npm installed
 Basic understanding of React and REST API

-Getting Started with Create React App
+Getting Started with Create React App---->
 This project was bootstrapped with Create React App.

-Available Scripts
+Available Scripts---->
-In the project directory, you can run:
+In the project directory, you can run:---->

 npm install than
 npm start